 Your country needs you!

-Nurses are on the frontline of administering and evaluating treatment
+On the frontline of administering and evaluating treatment

 Nurses and Midwives are key to the Governments plans for delivering a healthcare system fit for the 21st Century.
 Nurses are on the frontline of administering and evaluating treatment.
 If you’re a patient, nurses are your greatest advocate.
 Because they spend more time with you, nurses can comprehensively monitor your progress.
 They know what symptoms might be a red flag and can assess the effectiveness of treatment.
 They then communicate this to the wider multidisciplinary team.
 Keeping this open dialogue is just one of the countless things nurses do to ensure quality of care.
 This care is delivered in hospitals GP practices, and the community.